9 expert-approved ways to prevent overheating in homes as summers get hotter in the UK

 Designing in shading around large areas of glazing, particularly southerly or westerly-facing glazing is key, and the some of the main ways of doing so include:

-"Internal blinds do not work very well for keeping radiated heat out, as they are on the wrong side of the glass," says energy-efficiency expert and contributor to Homebuilding & Renovating, Tim Pullen.
+"Internal blinds do not work very well for keeping radiated heat out, as they are on the wrong side of the glass," explained energy-efficiency expert Tim Pullen.
 (Although this can work when looking for quick ways to cool down a room.)

 "Blinds between the panes of glass work better, as some of the heat is trapped between the panes, but ultimately nothing works as well as external shade," says Tim.

 Another form of solar shading which can also be used to make an architectural statement is a brise soleil.
 "A brise soleil is typically a horizontal projection that extends over windows on a building’s southerly side.
-It is usually made up of angled louvred blades or fins, which allow the lower winter sun through, but block the direct summer sun," explains architect and self-build expert Allan Corfield.
+It is usually made up of angled louvred blades or fins, which allow the lower winter sun through, but block the direct summer sun," explains Allan Corfield.

-It's a misnomer that high levels of insulation and airtightness cause overheating.
-In well-designed homes, where heat loss in winter and overheating in summer are considered at the outset, such as those built to Passivhaus standards, insulation will serve to keep homes cooler in the summer months.
+Where heat loss in winter and overheating in summer are considered at the outset, such as in those homes built to Passivhaus standards, insulation will serve to keep homes cooler in the summer months.

 However, we can also take a closer look at the insulation we use.